SPARRING KUMITE

 Swordsmanship forms for precision

-Kata Competition Rules
+kataKata, Poomsae/Hyung Competition Rules

-kata1.
-Uniform and Equipment
+1. Uniform and Equipment

-• Belts must match the competitor’s rank.
+• Belts must accurately reflect the competitor’s rank.

 2. Kata Performance